flutter/website/src/docs/release/breaking-changes/dialog-border-radius.md

 ## Context

-Use of `Dialog`s and their associated subclasses (`SimpleDialog`, `AlertDialog`, and `showTimePicker`), will appear slightly different.
-Golden file tests will fail if they contain a `Dialog` in the new default behavior.
+Use of `Dialog`s and their associated subclasses (`SimpleDialog`, `AlertDialog`, and `showTimePicker`), appears slightly different as the border radius is larger.
+Golden file tests will fail if they contain a Dialog` in the new default behavior.

 This change was initially introduced with an opt-in flag `useMaterialBorderRadius`, to allow developers time to migrate